the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `constant` - naming convention ALL_CAPS; more `gas efficient`
 `constructor` - called once when contract is deployed
 `custom errors` - declared at top, more `gas efficient`
-`enums`
-`events`
+`enums` - useful to model choice and keep track of state/can be declared outside of a contract `events`
 `fallback`
 `gas` - transactions with higher gas price have higher priority to be included in a block;
 `invariant` -
-`immutable` - can be set inside the constructor but cannot be modified afterwards, more `gas efficient`: i_owner - i meaning immutable
+`immutable` - can be set inside the constructor but cannot be modified afterwards, more `gas efficient`: `i_owner` - i meaning immutable
 `modifier` - `_;` - the underscore proceeds with code; code that can be run before and/or after a function call
   1. Restrict access
   2. Validate inputs